Over the past few months I have been trying out the JOOLA Rhyzer rubber range. There are three rubbers – Rhyzer 43, Rhyzer 48 and Rhyzer Pro 50.

 This is a new series of rubbers by JOOLA designed to cope better with the 40+ plastic table tennis balls.

 I won’t bore you with technical details (as I don’t really understand!), but JOOLA have been meddling with the sponge technology and pimple geometry.
 The result?
 Three rubbers with a thinner topspheet and thicker sponge, which can generate lots of speed and spin when playing with the 40+ plastic balls.
 Here’s a diagram which explains…

 In this blog post, I give a review of the three Rhyzer rubbers – how they differ, who they are suited for and whether they are any good (spoiler alert – I LOVE THEM!).
-At the bottom of the review, there’s also a special offer for players in the UK.

 I’ll start with Rhyzer 48.
 I have been using this as my forehand rubber for the past four months, so I have got to know it very well.